Shopify/remote-dom/packages/core/README.md

 customElements.define('my-element', MyElement);
 ```

-Now, we can construct a `my-element` element and add an event listener for the `change` event dispatched by the host:
+Now, we can create a `my-element` element and add an event listener for the `change` event dispatched by the host:

 ```ts
 const element = document.createElement('my-element');